 Unquoted equities are valued by the investment managers in accordance with Accounting Standards Codification 820 or with International Financial Reporting Standards (IFRS).
-The value of unquoted equities, infrastructure and special opportunities held via investment in specialist pooled investment vehicles at 31 March 2020 was £2,942,866,000 (£2,160,177,000 at 31 March 2019).
+The value of unquoted equities, infrastructure and special opportunities held via investment in specialist pooled investment vehicles at 31 March 2021 was £3,623,513,000 (£2,942,866,000 at 31 March 2020).

 The valuation of these assets can take up to six months to come through.
 GMPF practice when closing accounts is to use the latest available valuation and adjust for cashflows.
-For this year, given the uncertainty over valuations, the cut off for receipt of valuations was left as late as possible.
-Whilst up to 20% of valuations may not be a 31 March valuation from an external source, the ultimate effect is not estimated to be material by management.

-Pension Fund Liability
+Pension Fund liability